-- Changes in competition, such as pricing pressure, and the opening of new stores by competitors in our - Periodic sale of carbon offsets resulting from the responsible destruction of certain refrigerants. - Inability to comply with or to identify third parties capable of complying with protocols required for responsible destruction of certain refrigerants. - Fluctuating commodity prices and available markets for our byproduct sales. - Changes in recycling and replacement programs with utility customers. - General economic - conditions. - Consumer - trends. - conditions Weather in our markets. - Timing promotional - events. - The locations of our stores and traffic drawn to those - Our ability to execute our business strategies effectively.
+- Changes in competition, such as pricing pressure, and the opening of new stores by competitors in our markets - Periodic sale of carbon offsets resulting from the responsible destruction of certain refrigerants. - Inability to comply with or to identify third parties capable of complying with protocols required for responsible destruction of certain refrigerants. - Fluctuating commodity prices and available markets for our byproduct sales. - Changes in recycling and replacement programs with utility customers. - General economic - conditions. - Consumer trends. - Weather conditions in our markets. - Timing of promotional - events.
+The locations of our stores and traffic drawn to those - Our ability to execute our business strategies effectively.